bsavage-dbi/hyper-edit/README.md

 Makes opening the Wordpress edit page even faster.

-Press `alt + cmd + i` to open the dev console, and click the console tab to find the editor link.
+Click the HI icon and click on the button to open the editor page.

 Only runs on `hyperisland.com` pages.